Florida grasshopper sparrow: Population trends

 Until large scale surveys were undertaken in the 1980s to determine the abundance and distribution of the subspecies, the number of Florida grasshopper sparrows present in the wild was largely unknown.
 Following these surveys, it was determined by the US Fish and Wildlife Service that the Florida grasshopper sparrow be listed as endangered on the Endangered Species List.
-Subsequent surveys performed in the 1990s estimated fewer than 500 adult Florida grasshopper sparrows, and recent work estimates that, under present habitat conditions, there is a 22% chance of extinction of the species within the next 50 years.
-The survival of the subspecies is highly dependent upon habitat availability, with another model correlating a loss of habitat to a 66% chance of extinction.
-Based on population trends, the species has been slated to possibly become extinct in the wild as soon as 2018–2019.
-However, recent conservation efforts have prevented this.
+Subsequent surveys performed in the 1990s estimated fewer than 500 adult Florida grasshopper sparrows, and recent work estimates that, under present habitat conditions, there is a 22% chance of extinction of the subspecies within the next 50 years.
+The survival of the subspecies is highly dependent upon habitat availability, with another model connecting a loss of habitat to a 66% chance of extinction.
+Based on population trends, the subspecies was predicted to possibly become extinct in the wild as soon as 2018–2019.
+However, recent conservation efforts prevented this.

 Conservation

 As of 2017, there were an estimated 50-60 Florida grasshopper sparrows left in the wild.
 This shows a dramatic decline from 2004, when population estimates were 1,000.
 The population decline is attributed to hatchling predation by invasive fire ants, extreme weather flooding nests, loss of habitat, and competition with non-native species.
 This decline has prompted the initiation of captive breeding programs by the Rare Species Conservatory Foundation and White Oak Conservation.
 In 2015, 23 eggs threatened by nest flooding were transported to the Rare Species Conservatory Foundation, where 21 successfully hatched via artificial incubation.
 By mid-June 2017, White Oak Conservation had produced 18 chicks from 3 pairs of adults that were born in the wild and their five offspring.
 Captive breeding has been hindered by diseases caused by an infectious gut parasite, though solutions are being worked on.
 Due to the subspecies' possible extinction in the wild by 2018–2019, there has been some controversy over what to do with the remaining wild population.
 Some biologists support capturing all remaining wild individuals and using them in the captive breeding program for genetic diversity, while others state that these individuals should stay in the wild, as they are important in studying how this subspecies behaves and survives in nature.
 On May 9, 2019, FWC announced the planned release of captive-bred sparrows on public lands in Osceola County over the following weeks, in an effort to bolster wild populations currently estimated at fewer than 80 sparrows.
 A 2022 count reported an increase in population to 120 individuals for the first time in the project's history.
+The 1,000th sparrow bred in captivity was released into the wild in 2024, bolstering hopes that the population can recover.